-Based on the analysis, Alternative 1.A: Planned Project received the highest rankings in the most categories.
-However, SoCalGas has selected Alternative 1.B: Current Site - Hybrid, which received the second highest rankings in the most categories, as the preferred alternative.
+The top three alternatives for each of the five categories are shown in Table ES-2: Results of Evaluation, above.
+Based on the analysis, Alternative 1.A Planned Project received the highest rankings in the most categories.
+However, SoCalGas has selected Alternative 1.B Current Site - Hybrid, which received the second highest rankings in the most categories, as the preferred alternative.
 The Devil's Canyon Road - Hybrid alternative received the highest score in the environmental considerations.
-However, it did so with less than 1 percent difference between it and the current site when equipped with hybrid compression technology.
+However, it did so with less than one percent difference between it and the current site when equipped with hybrid compression technology.
 Further, it does not achieve high rankings in the other four categories.

-SoCalGas determined that the Current Site - Hybrid alternative (1) provides greater reliability benefits due to project duration as compared to the alternative site locations; (2) provides greater oxides of nitrogen ( $NO_x$ ) emissions reductions as compared to an all-gas option; and (3) reduces the project cost burden to our customers as compared to the alternative site locations.
+SoCalGas determined Current Site - Hybrid alternative (1) provides greater reliability benefits due to project duration as compared to the alternative site locations; (2) provides greater oxides of nitrogen ( $NO_x$ ) emissions reductions as compared to an all-gas option; and (3) reduces the project cost burden to our customers as compared to the alternative site locations.